Cilantro makes this restaurant-style salsa taste so fresh!

-If you love snacking on chips and salsa at your local mexican or tex-mex restaurant then you'll enjoy this easy to make restaurant style salsa.
+If you love snacking on chips and salsa at your local Mexican or tex-mex restaurant then you'll enjoy this easy-to-make restaurant-style salsa.
 In just minutes you can be dipping your chip into this salsa that balances added heat with the brightness of fresh cilantro.
-Up until recently I thought I hated cilantro but it has truly magical in its salsa making power.
-I may never go without it again!
+Now, I've learned that up to 15% of the population thinks that cilantro tastes like soap.
+Yuck!

-I'm guilty of eating a whole bowl of fresh chips and salsa without even realizing what I'm doing - it is one of my absolute favourite snacks and may be one of my biggest food weaknesses.
-I often make salsa at home - sometimes tomatillo salsa and sometimes this roasted tomato version but this is my absolute favourite recipe.
+I'm guilty of eating a whole bowl of fresh chips and salsa without even realizing what I'm doing - it is one of my absolute favorite snacks and maybe one of my biggest food weaknesses.
+I often make salsa at home - sometimes tomatillo salsa and sometimes this roasted tomato version but this is my absolute top go-to recipe.

 So easy!
+Check out our video or our web story for the step by step visual guide.
 Simply add all your ingredients to the blender and blend until you reach your desired consistency.
 Give it a taste and you can always tweak it a bit to your personal taste.
 Need a little extra heat?
-Add some more chipotle and jalapeno?
+Add some more chipotle and jalapeno.
 Too hot?
 Offset with a bit more fresh cilantro and lime juice.
 Voila!
 The easiest and tastiest salsa made in just a couple of minutes.

 To make sure my salsa isn't too watery, I like to strain the canned tomatoes.
 I also prefer it to be well blended, however, you can also choose to simply pulse the salsa in your blender and maintain a more rustic feel for your salsa.
 No matter how you like it, you will be pleased with just how scoopable it is!